colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 ~~~
 {: .bash}

-Now, to tell parallel to use this file as a list of arguments, we can use `::::` instead of `:::`.
+Now, to tell Parallel to use this file as a list of arguments, we can use `::::` instead of `:::`.

 ~~~
 parallel bash goostats {1} stats-{1} :::: files_to_process.txt